Korean idol

 An idol is a type of entertainer who works in the field of Korean popular music (K-pop), either as a member of a group or as a solo act.
 They typically work for an entertainment agency that operates a highly managed star system that idols are produced by and debut under.
 Idols undergo extensive training in dance, vocal performance, and foreign language, and tend to represent a hybridized convergence of visuals, music, and fashion.
 Idols maintain a carefully curated public image and social media presence, and dedicate significant time and resources to building relationships with fans through concerts and meetups.

+History

+In the 1930s through the 1950s, the earliest mainstream Korean idols consisted of vocal groups that sang and performed at the same time.
+One of the first girl groups was the Jeogori Sisters, who debuted around 1939, while one of the first boy groups to debut was the Arirang Boys.
+In the mid-to-late 1980s, independent music that was founded in the newly introduced genres of disco, soul, and funk began to rise in popularity.
+In the 1990s, the South Korean government introduced state cultural policies to promote the industrialization and internationalization of Korean pop culture.'
+In this context, an idol-training model began developing in the South Korean entertainment industry.